LemesoftNostalgic/sprint-o-matic/README.md

 The application can sometimes be a little bit unresponsive on the way to the first control especially in Windows environment.
-That is caused mostly by the garbage collection of Python programming language, so there is not much I can do about it.
-The lag, if any, should stabilize later in the course.
+That is caused mostly by the garbage collection of Python programming language, so there is not much to do about it.
+The lag, if any, should stabilize in fifteen seconds.

-In addition to the ready-built binaries, it is also quite easy to build the application from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
-This requires the installation of the pyinstaller (ensure that the pyinstaller is in the path:
+If you really want, you can re-buind the single-file executables from from sources using dopyinstaller.sh (Linux) or dopyinstaller.bat (Windows) at the root folder of this repository.
+The build requires the installation of the pyinstaller:

 * python -m pip install pyinstaller
+  * Ensure that the pyinstaller is in your PATH.

 I have heard that pyinstaller-built executables can sometimes give false virus alarms in Windows.
-In that case, use directly the source code package as instructed above.
+In this is the case with your setup, then use directly the source code package as instructed earlier.

 Later on there might be also an Android version.
 If anyone is interested in debugging the Android build, be my guest.